Congratulations to everyone who was involved with the organisation of the

 second CD in 2009.
 Shortly afterwards I completed the "set" with another CD, this time using the

-My latest CD, "By Request", has just been completed (in February 2012).
+Callerlab Plus program.
+My latest CD, "By Request", was completed in February 2012.
 This CD features popular

 Singing Calls using Callerlab Basic, Mainstream and Plus choreography.
 Future plans include a